Jammy2211/PyAutoLens/README.rst

 ---------------

 To get started go to our `readthedocs <https://pyautolens.readthedocs.io/>`_, where you'll find our installation guide, a complete overview of **PyAutoLens**'s features, examples scripts and tutorials and detailed API documentation.

 Support
 -------

-Help and support is available by
-`raising an issue on the autolens_workspace GitHub page <https://github.com/Jammy2211/autolens_workspace/issues>`_. or joining the **PyAutoLens** `Slack channel <https://pyautolens.slack.com/>`_, where we also provide the latest updates on **PyAutoLens**.
+Support for installation issues, help with lens modeling and using **PyAutoLens** is available by `raising an issue on the autolens_workspace GitHub page <https://github.com/Jammy2211/autolens_workspace/issues>`_. or joining the **PyAutoLens** `Slack channel <https://pyautolens.slack.com/>`_, where we also provide the latest updates on **PyAutoLens**.